 The Environment network consists of state based network of environment managers from industry, researchers, regulators and trainers.
 It gives environment managers, researchers, technology suppliers and regulators a very useful forum to explain, explore and discuss new issues and innovations.
-In a time when a wide range of new regulatory requirements associated with climate change is emerging, the network provides a means of disseminating the information and providing relevant professional development to meet the requirements and encouragement and support for the adoption of new technologies and practices.
-The network also provides a means of showcasing initiatives being undertaken by meat processing plants and related industries in areas such as cogeneration, water saving, waste water management, refrigeration efficiencies and composting.
+In a time when a wide range of new regulatory requirements associated with climate change is emerging, the network provides a means of disseminating the information and providing relevant professional development to meet the regulatory requirements.
+In addition by fostering a community of practice network members are provided with support for the adoption of new technologies and practices.

+The network also provides a means of showcasing initiatives being undertaken by meat processing plants and related industries in areas such as methane capture, cogeneration, water saving, waste water management, refrigeration efficiencies and composting.

-The network is closely aligned with the National Environmental Committee and therefore seeks to consistently address the issues and priorities of that Committee.
+The network is aligned with the National Environmental Committee and therefore seeks to consistently address the issues and priorities of that Committee.

-MINTRAC management of this program 2010-2011 included:
+MINTRAC management of this program 2011-2012 included:

-- the organisation of six network meetings and site visits in five different States - the filming of four current on-plant projects - development of a DVD of the four projects showcased - regular dissemination of MLA reports and products to industry personnel - the organisation and provision of professional development workshops as required - ensuring that new requirements and practices are incorporated into the nationally accredited qualifications
+- the organisation of five network meetings and site visits in five different States - the filming of four current on-plant projects - development of a DVD of the four projects showcased - regular dissemination of MLA reports and products to industry personnel - the organisation and provision of professional development workshops as part of the network meetings - organisation of an inaugural environment conference for July 2012 - ensuring that new requirements and practices are incorporated into the nationally accredited qualifications organise five network meetings and professional development workshops facilitated by a technical consultant and delivered in selected regional centres • develop communication channels between the various parties involved.